 MTi-3, MTi-30, MTi-630 and MTi-300 (AHRS) specific

-- The AHRS constantly adapts to the local magnetic field.
+- The AHRS constantly adapts or "converges" to the local magnetic field.
 Adopting the new magnetic field however occurs tens of seconds after the magnetic field has changed.
 This is intended behavior of the Motion Tracker to prevent short lasting magnetic distortions influencing the heading.
-See this article for an example video.
+See this article for more details and an example video.

 - The Earth's magnetic field intensity and declination vary across the Earth and over the years.
 Because of this, the MTi is equipped with an up-to-date World Magnetic Model (WMM), stored in its on-board memory.
 The location of the MTi (in latitude/longitude/altitude format) can also be stored manually in its on-board memory, such that the MTi can accurately reference its Yaw with respect to the local magnetic field.
 Depending on the location on Earth, this may result in an offset correction of several degrees.
 The location of the MTi can be set in the Device Settings window of MT Manager, via the Xsens Device API or using low-level communication.
 The default location in memory is the test and calibration environment in Enschede, the Netherlands.
 GNSS-enabled devices will automatically retrieve the location from the GNSS receiver.

-- You have set the filter profile to VRU_General.
-This filter profile does not have North referenced heading.
+- You have set the filter profile to a VRU filter profile.
+This filter profile does not have a magnetically referenced heading.
 You can do one of the following:

 MTi-7, MTi-670 and MTi-G-7xx (GNSS/INS) specific